 We didn’t “officially” find out about the accident until mid-September.
 The organizer promised she’d find someone to take my opponent’s place, yet, the weeks passed and radio silence grew.
 At one point, we were presented with a couple of options—none of which sat right with my trainer.
 Because of the ongoing fiasco and some personal drama we agreed to pull out from the event at the end of the month.
-There was too much going on for a “first fight” that’s supposed to be a bridge to the amateur world.
+There was too much going on for a “first fight” that’s supposed to be 1) fun, and 2) a bridge to the amateur world.

 Four days after sending that message (approx. three weeks before the event) we received a message that a Canadian stationed temporarily in Brussels had rocked up to the organizer’s club, actively looking for a fight.
 The newbie claimed to have never fought before and had less than five months of boxing experience under her belt.
 The organizer threw us together on the card.
-It didn’t feel right but we said “yes” anyhow.
+Although it didn’t feel right we said “yes” anyhow.

 From that point forward I let Q handle logistics as I went into the zone and prepped to share the ring with a woman I was informed, through the grapevine, talked a lot of smack.
 Quite impressive for someone who’d just started boxing.
-So, there we were: Hubris vs. assiduity.
+So, there we were: Hubris vs. Assiduity.

 Fire against ice.

 What transpired after I stepped through the ropes was a blur.
 I only remember a few things sharply, such as standing with Coach in the corner between rounds, laughing.
 Or pivoting and finding space after getting nailed with a wind-sucking body shot.
-Or returning the favour with a lovely uppercut-hook hybrid—the punch delivered with enough chutzpah my opponent lowered her guard and spit out the word “bitch“ before audibly complaining to the referee that I’d hit her too hard.
+Or returning the favour with a lovely uppercut-hook hybrid—the punch delivered with enough chutzpah my opponent lowered her guard and spit out the word “bitch“ before complaining to the referee that I’d hit her too hard.

 My memory picks up again after the last bell, which is when I looked at Coach and smiled.
 I’d fought and survived!
 In fact, I’d done pretty well.
 In this universe, however, the referee lifted two arms in the air to signal a draw.
 As I moved away, the Master of Ceremony interjected and grandstanded into the mic.
 “There is a winner!” he said.
 The referee reached for my hand and held it down while raising my opponent’s.